Zakaiixyz/Zakaiixyz/README.md

 ### About me :

-a **Computer Science** student who's trying to figure out and develop his skills .
+a **Computer Science Engineering** student who's trying to figure out and develop his skills .

 i'm interested in :
 - CyberSecurity .